Deeshu-Jain/House-Price-Prediction-Model-USA-Using-Linear-Regression/README.md

 ![House](assets/house.jpg)

-Predicting house prices can help to determine the selling price of a house of a particular region and can help people to find the right time to buy a home.
+Predicting house prices can help to determine the selling price of a house of a particular region and can help people to find the right time to buy a home :house:.

 Exploratory Data Analysis is performed on the pre-cleaned dataset.
 Then a Linear Regression model, a supervised machine learning model, is trained and, house prices are predicted.
 A model that allows us to put in a few features of a house and returns back an estimate of what the house would sell for.